-Galaxy S9: Forget The Boring Design, This Is Samsung’s Biggest Mistake With Its 1st 2018 Flagship
+Galaxy S9: Forget The Boring Design, This Is Samsung’s Biggest Mistake With Its First 2018 Flagship

 — Evan Blass (@evleaks) February 8, 2018

 The Galaxy A8 2018, for example, carries over much of the design and feature elements of the Galaxy S8, such as an IP68 rating, 4GB of RAM, Bixby.
 Its design all but mirrors the 2017 flagship device, as well, including a display that looks like it belongs to a more expensive smartphone.
 Its fingerprint scanner even has a better placement than the S8 and S8+.
-Unlike the 2017 flagship, however, the price of the A8 2018 is just around $561, making it a bargain considering its specs, as noted in a BGR report.
+Unlike the 2017 flagship, the price of the A8 2018 is just around $561, making it a bargain considering its specs, as noted a BGR report.

 Overall, With great alternatives from its own lineup of devices, Samsung’s upcoming Galaxy S9 and S9+ might end up appealing only to the smartphone-maker’s most dedicated fans.